 This hibernate tutorial provides in-depth concepts of Hibernate Framework with simplified examples.
 It was started in 2001 by Gavin King as an alternative to EJB2 style entity bean.
-The stable release of Hibernate till July 16, 2014, is hibernate 4.3.6.
-It is helpful for beginners and experienced persons.

 An ORM tool simplifies the data creation, data manipulation and data access.
 It is a programming technique that maps the object to the data stored in the database.

 The ORM tool internally uses the JDBC API to interact with the database.

 Java Persistence API (JPA) is a Java specification that provides certain functionality and standard to ORM tools.
 The javax.persistence package contains the JPA classes and interfaces.

 Hibernate framework is open source under the LGPL license and lightweight.

 The performance of hibernate framework is fast because cache is internally used in hibernate framework.
 There are two types of cache in hibernate framework first level cache and second level cache.
 First level cache is enabled by default.

 HQL (Hibernate Query Language) is the object-oriented version of SQL.
 It generates the database independent queries.
 So you don't need to write database specific queries.
 Before Hibernate, if database is changed for the project, we need to change the SQL query as well that leads to the maintenance problem.